2026 Kansas House of Representatives election: District 74

 The 74th district is represented by Republican Mike King, who is eligible to run for re-election but has not yet stated if he will do so.

 District 75

-The 75th district is represented by Republican Will Carpenter, who is eligible to run for re-election but has not yet stated if he will do so.
+The 75th district is represented by Republican Will Carpenter, who is retiring.

 District 76

-The 76th district is represented by Republican Bradley Barrett, who is eligible to run for re-election but has not yet stated if he will do so.
+The 76th district is represented by Republican Bradley Barrett, who is retiring.

 District 77

 The 77th district is represented by Republican Kristey Williams, who is eligible to run for re-election but has not yet stated if she will do so.

 District 78

 The 78th district is represented by Republican Robyn Essex, who is eligible to run for re-election but has not yet stated if she will do so.

 District 79

 The 79th district is represented by Republican Webster Roth, who is eligible to run for re-election but has not yet stated if he will do so.

 District 80

 The 80th district is represented by Republican Bill Rhiley, who is eligible to run for re-election but has not yet stated if he will do so.